Topological rigidity of small RCD(K,N) spaces with maximal rank: Asphericity Theorem

 \section{Asphericity Theorem}

 As mentioned in Section \ref{subsec:outline}, a crucial step to prove Theorem \ref{thm:max-rank-nilmanifold} is to show that in case of equality, the universal cover is a contractible manifold.
-We now prove something slightly more general.
+We now prove something slightly stronger.

 \begin{theorem} For each $K \in \mathbb{R}$, $N \geq 1$, there is $\varepsilon > 0 $ such that if $(X, \mathsf{d} , \mm )$ is an $\rcd (K,N)$ space and $G \leq \iso (X)$ is a discrete group of isometries with $\diam (X/ G) \leq \varepsilon$, then